nickg/nvc/README.md

 * No support for `buffer` ports.
 * No guard expressions on blocks.
 * `bus` and `register` signal kinds are not supported.
-* Limited support for conversions in port maps.

 Please raise bugs for any missing or incorrectly implemented features you encounter.